SoFi Technologies Inc. (SOFI) Stock: A Year of Declines and Increases

-The 52-week high and low prices can offer valuable insights into a stock’s current standing and prospects for future performance.
-SoFi Technologies Inc.’s current trading price is -27.88% away from its 52-week high, while its distance from the 52-week low is 44.93%.
-The stock’s price range for this period has been between $4.24 and $8.52 The company’s shares, which are part of the Financial sector, had a trading volume of approximately 20.77 million for the day, a number notably lower than the average daily volume of 34.37 million over the last three months.
+A stock’s 52-week high and low prices can offer a wealth of information about its current standing and prospective future performance.
+SoFi Technologies Inc.’s current trading price is -35.80% away from its 52-week high, while its distance from the 52-week low is 29.01%.
+The stock’s price range for this time frame has been between $4.24 and $8.52.
+The trading volume of the company’s shares in the Financial reached around 124.51 million for the day, which was evidently higher than the average daily volume of 34.71 million over the last three months.

-The stock price for SoFi Technologies Inc. (SOFI) currently stands at $6.14.
-The stock experienced a substantial increase in the last session, hitting $6.19 after starting at $5.77.
-The stock’s lowest price was $5.75 before closing at $6.06.
+SoFi Technologies Inc. (SOFI) currently has a stock price of $5.47.
+The stock saw a sharp increase in the last trading session, hitting a high of $6.54 after opening at $6.52.
+The lowest recorded price for the day was $5.46 before it closed at $6.23.

 Sponsored

-SoFi Technologies Inc. (SOFI) has experienced a quarterly rise of 3.45% in its revenues when compared to the same period in the previous year.
-Presently, the company has a total market capitalization of 5.64B and boasts a workforce of 4200 employees.
+SoFi Technologies Inc. (SOFI) has experienced a quarterly decline of -18.11% in its revenues when compared to the same period in the previous year.
+Presently, the company has a total market capitalization of 4.97B and boasts a workforce of 4200 employees.

 As of right now, 9 analysts are rating SoFi Technologies Inc. as a BUY, 0 of the polled analysts branded the stock as an OVERWEIGHT, 6 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.

-The debt-to-equity (D/E) ratio serves as an important indicator of a company’s financial stability and market position.
-By dividing a company’s total liabilities by its shareholders’ equity, the D/E ratio reveals the degree to which a company relies on debt to finance assets compared to its shareholders’ equity.
+A company’s financial condition and market reputation can be evaluated using the debt-to-equity (D/E) ratio.
+This ratio, calculated by dividing a company’s total liabilities by its shareholders’ equity, indicates the proportion of debt a company employs to back its assets in relation to its shareholders’ equity.
 At the time of writing, the total D/E ratio for SOFI stands at 1.06.
 Similarly, the long-term debt-to-equity ratio is also 1.06.

 SOFI Stock Stochastic Average

-SoFi Technologies Inc.’s raw stochastic average for the past 50 days is presently 50.23%, as of today.
-This marks a decrease from the raw stochastic average of the last 20 days, which was 85.42%.
-Additionally, the company’s Stochastic %K and %D values for the past 20 days were 55.81% and 40.77%, respectively.
+The raw stochastic average for SoFi Technologies Inc. over the last 50 days is presently at 19.79%.
+This reflects a surge from the raw stochastic average of the previous 20 days, which was noted at 0.93%.
+Further, the company’s Stochastic %K and %D values for the last 20 days were 53.42% and 49.55%, respectively.

 SOFI Stock Price Performance Analysis